hridaya423/lattice/README.md

-# Topic Analyzer
+# Lattice

 A sophisticated AI-powered application that analyzes complex topics from multiple perspectives, plays devil's advocate, and provides comprehensive moral reasoning with real-time web research capabilities.

 ## 🧠 Features

-- **Multi-Perspective Analysis**: Get viewpoints from various ethical frameworks (utilitarian, deontological, virtue ethics, etc.)
+- **Multi-Perspective Analysis**: Get viewpoints from various perspectives
 - **Devil's Advocate**: AI challenges each position with counterarguments
 - **Stakeholder Analysis**: Identifies all parties affected by ethical decisions
 - **Interactive Chat**: Ask follow-up questions and dive deeper into specific aspects
-- **Real-time Reading Suggestions**: Find relevant articles, research papers, and resources from across the web
+- **Real-time Reading Suggestions**: Find relevant articles, research papers, and resources from across the web using Serper Google Search API
 - **Argument Tree**: Visualize the argument tree of the topic

 ## 🚀 Getting Started